menu

 Because of many things, Manhasset is a great place for families with children to consider.
 First of all, many other families with children live here, making Manhasset a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Manhasset has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manhasset’s overall crime rate is lower than average for the country.

 Manhasset is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Manhasset, a lot of people use the train to get to work every day though Manhasset is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Manhasset has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Manhasset is an extremely ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhasset residents report their race to be White, followed by Asian.
-Important ancestries of people in Manhasset include Italian, Irish, Greek, German, and English.
+Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.10% of the town’s residents.
+Important ancestries of people in Manhasset include Italian, Irish, German, English, and Greek.

 The most common language spoken in Manhasset is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Spanish.

 Real Estate in Popular Manhasset Neighborhoods